ToshioCP/Gtk4-tutorial/gfm/sec7.md

 When `G_APPLICATION_HANDLES_OPEN` flag is given to the application, two signals are available.

-- activate signal --- This signal is emitted when there's no argument.
+- activate signal: This signal is emitted when there's no argument.
-- open signal --- This signal is emitted when there is at least one argument.
+- open signal: This signal is emitted when there is at least one argument.

 The handler of the "open" signal is defined as follows.